 The MOS-DUO chose a modern composer and work Bolesław Woytowicz the Sonata for flute and piano.
 The Allegro was interesting in an abstract way with a these of sorts to give it coherence.
 The Andantino alla canzona was rather ‘abstractly pastoral’ if I may be allowed to use my imagination.
 Like gazing at an abstract expressionist painting on the wall of a bank.
 The Vivo movement was technically and musically challenging for both pianist and violinist.
 A very whimsical movement in its shifting moods.
 I always find it difficult to actually say what I might ‘enjoy’ in this music.
 Clearly a virtuoso work performed extremely well by the duo, but…

 Then the Ignacy Feliks Dobrzyński Andante e rondo alla polacca for flute and piano, Op.
 42. The theme is particularly lyrical and has true period charm.
 The Rondo is an elegant and spirited piece which revealed some superb flute playing in this duo.
 The section in the minor key is an affecting contrast.
 The timbre, embouchure, legato and phrasing as well as the sheer purity of sound was remarkable.
 It was as if the instruemntalist was singing on the flute – so glorious a sound.
 The piano was in the appropriate styl brillant originally derived from Hummel yet remained discreet and perfectly balanced in dynamic with the flautist.
 A perfectly captivating piece of music that made no intellectual demands.

-FIRST STAGE AUDITIONS CATEGORY I (Piano)
+SECOND STAGE AUDITIONS CATEGORY I (Piano)